Nothing says fall like making homemade concord grape jelly. Intoxicating aroma, jewel-like color and sweet-tart taste

 A couple of years ago, my husband built a pergola for the three different varieties of grapes he planted.
 Needless to say, we had a lot of grapes this year.
-I’ve been sharing with friends, family and neighbors over the past couple of months, and I still had so many left over.
+I’ve been sharing with friends, family and neighbors over the past couple of months, and I still had so many leftovers.

 This grape jelly recipe with pectin is really not a difficult process -you’ll just need to set aside a couple of hours, especially if you are lucky enough to be harvesting your own concord grapes.